Eastern Pomo language: Morphology

 The most important processes of Eastern Pomo morphology are suffixation and prefixation.
 There are half as many morphemes that serve as prefixes than suffixes.
 Other processes used are reduplication and compounding.
 The verbal or non-verbal function of a morphological unit is specified by the addition of inflectional suffixes, and/or syntactic relations.
 The inflectional suffixes fall into categories creating morphological classes; mainly, verbs, animates, substantives, and four minor classes, adverbial indefinites, locatives, directionals and directional preverbs.
 There are also uninflected words, which include proper names, interjections and syntactic particles.

 Verbs

 Verbs are morphologically the most complex and syntactically the most important.
 There are eight optional position classes of suffixes for verbs, specifying categories of aspect, mode, plurality, locality, reciprocity, source of information (evidentials), and forms of syntactic relations.
 Stems may be inflected as a verb by means of suffixation, prefixation and reduplication.

 Animates

 Animates have two subclasses, pronouns and kinship terms.
 They are inflected for subject, object, genitive, and comitative through the processes of suffixation and partial suppletion.
 Kinship terms distinguish between a person's own relative and another person's relative by means of suffixation and suppletion, and occur with two sets of possessive pronominal prefixes.

 Substantives

 Substantives have five subclasses, personal nouns, adjectives, nouns, demonstratives, and numerals.
 They are inflected for noun aspect.
-Nouns are inflected for possession and commitation, while personal nouns and adjectives are inflected for plurality through suffixation and suppletion.
+Nouns are inflected for possession and commutation, while personal nouns and adjectives are inflected for plurality through suffixation and suppletion.